Victoria West: Victoria West Regional Museum

 The Victoria West Regional Museum was established in 1969.
 It is a component of Museums Northern Cape.

 A marine fossil was discovered in 1960.
 The Atherstonia seeleyi is the most complete of its kind in the world and was found on the Blourug farm in the district.
 The specimens can be found in the Karoo area of the museum.

 Communication

 Victoria West Messenger

-The Victoria West Messenger, still one of the oldest weekly newspapers in the country, celebrated its centenary in 1975.
+The Victoria West Messenger, one of the oldest weekly newspapers in the country, celebrated its centenary in 1975.
 It was established on 11 July 1875 by Christiaan W. Zinn.
 His son, Christiaan Zinn, took over the running of the paper in 1890 and managed it successfully until 1902.
 D M Olleman joined the publishing company as manager shortly after his arrival from the Netherlands in 1901.
 He later became the managing director of the Karoo Drukpers Maatskappy.
 He moved to Bloemfontein in 1908 where he took over the management of the Friend, and started Farmers Weekly, Motor Weekly, Outspan and Personality, and became the driving force behind the Argus Printing and Publishing Company.